 We appreciate your time and will review all applications received and communicate final decisions to every candidate.

 How do I learn more about JFF and what you do?
-Read about who we are and what we value, JFF’s five focus areas, and our impact stories.
+Read about who we are and what we value, JFF’s five focus areas, our ideas, and blog.

 How do I know which role I should apply for?
 The qualifications listed within each job description are intended as a guide.
 We do not expect candidates to bring every experience or skill listed.
 Instead, if you believe you can meet the overall expectations of the position, we encourage you to apply so that we have an opportunity to learn more about you and the unique strengths you would bring to the work.